jonnyhd/on-data-issue/README.md

 ### Issue

-The onData of a useChat hook is never triggered.
-The onData of the Chat class is triggered.
-The implication is that [ephemeral data parts](https://ai-sdk.dev/docs/ai-sdk-ui/streaming-data#transient-data-parts-ephemeral) cannot be consumed where the useChat hook is used.
+The onData of a useChat hook within the chat-input does not trigger as expected.
+The onData of the Chat class in the shared context is triggered.
+The implication is that [ephemeral data parts](https://ai-sdk.dev/docs/ai-sdk-ui/streaming-data#transient-data-parts-ephemeral) cannot be consumed via onData where the useChat hook is used.

-In this repo this is represented by console logs in the chat context (using chat class) and chat input (useChat).

-Expectation: That useChat's onData would be triggered when there is a data message.
-That both console messages (chat context + chat input) would be logged.
+We have two console logs, but only see the one arising from the chat-context.tsx.
+Removing the onData from chat-context does not resolve the issue.

 ### Replication